ankane/searchkick/README.md

 end
 ```

-If you want to index and search the filtered records, set:
+If you want to index and search filtered records, set:

 ```ruby
 class Product < ApplicationRecord